 - one half day each week;

-As you will see below, attendance figures are moving in a positive direction, reflecting our relentless drive to ensure that children attend School regularly.
-Our 2015 figures where looking really positive until we had a spate of sickness later in the year.
+As you will see below, attendance figures are moving in a positive direction, reflecting our relentless drive to ensure that children attend school regularly.
+Our 2015 figures were looking really positive until we had a spate of sickness later in the year.